Assistant Secretary for Communications and External Affairs and Chief Marketing Officer

-Julissa Marenco is the Assistant Secretary for Communications and External Affairs.
-Marenco oversees the Smithsonian’s Offices of Public Affairs, Government Relations, Visitor Services, and Special Events and Protocol.
+Julissa Marenco is the Smithsonian’s Assistant Secretary for Communications and External Affairs and Chief Marketing Officer.
+Marenco oversees the Institution’s offices of Public Affairs, Government Relations, Visitor Services, Special Events and Protocol, and Marketing and Branding.

 # # #